crepererum/hyperion/classes/README.md

     lualatex -pdf hyperion.ins

-If you also need a documentation for the class files, just build it by using latexmk:
+If you also need a documentation for the class files, just build it by using autotex:

-    latexmk -pdf -lualatex hyperion.dtx
+    autotex hyperion.dtx

 ##Usage
 The classes are designed to compiled by [lualatex](http://www.luatex.org/).
 I strongly recommend to use a compilation helper like [latexmk](http://www.ctan.org/pkg/latexmk/).
 The code is tested using [TeX Live 2013](https://www.tug.org/texlive/), but should also work with newer package versions.